The Umpherston Sinkhole (or the Sunken Garden) is one of the most spectacular gardens located in the Mount Gambier region.

 Umpherston sinkhole was once a typical limestone cave that formed by the corrosion of limestone rocks by seawater waves and the sinkhole was naturally created when the chamber’s roof collapsed.

-Presently, the Umpherston Sinkhole is a beautiful sunken garden that offers a perfect setting for visitors to enjoy and spend some time with their loved ones.
+Presently, the Umpherston Sinkhole is a beautiful sunken garden that offers a perfect setting for visitors to enjoy and spend some time.

 The Umpherston Sinkhole was made into a garden by James Umpherston in 1886.
 The sinkhole is open from dawn to dusk and, as the sun sets, the Umpherston Sinkhole comes alive with hundreds of possums as they come into this tranquil garden to feed.

 The sculptures at Umpherston Sinkhole are inspired by the geological processes of the region that resulted in the formation of sinkholes.

 The Umpherston Sinkhole has a long ramp at the entry point followed by an array of enclosed steps.
 From these steps, you can see the first real views of the sinkhole.
 As you proceed further into the sinkhole, you will be able to see the stunning garden and its picturesque landscape.
 From the area of this sinkhole, you can see the terraces in the garden.
 Once you descend to the floor of the sinkholes, you will see the fountain, hydrangeas and tree-ferns around the area.
 Unfortunately, there is no wheelchair access to the garden floor.